-The proximity of Wapping to the City of London means that residents take advantage of walking or cycling to work within 30 minutes, and the re-opening of Wapping station in 2010 has connected Wapping to London’s ever expanding transport network, meaning that Bond St in the West End, Westfield Stratford in the east and Clapham Junction in the south are all accessible within 25 minutes.
+The proximity of Wapping to the City of London means that residents take advantage of walking or cycling to work within 30 minutes, and the re-opening of Wapping station in 2010 connected Wapping to London’s ever expanding transport network, meaning that Bond St in the West End, Westfield Stratford in the east, and Clapham Junction in the south are all accessible within 25 minutes.

 What can you buy in Wapping?

 Wapping is characterised by the redeveloped riverside wharves offering modern loft living with panoramic river views.
 These properties offer a unique lifestyle in buildings steeped in centuries of London’s history.
 Exposed brick walls, south-facing, river-fronted terraces and stunning original features, mean that these buildings come at a price, but they can be surprisingly affordable compared to the prime-location areas of London.